What Is a Flare?

 Lupus flares

 A flare is when you have an increase in your lupus disease activity that can be measured.
-In other words, it’s when some of the symptoms you already had get worse or brand-new symptoms appear.
-It could be a light rash that spreads or mouth sores that suddenly show up.
-But some flares may happen without visible signs and can be measured by your doctor (such as kidney involvement).
+During a flare, some of the symptoms you already had get worse or brand-new symptoms appear.
+It could be a light rash that spreads or gets darker or mouth sores that suddenly show up.

 How flares affect you

-- Be hospitalized more often
+- Are hospitalized more often

-- Visit ERs and urgent care more often
+- Visit ERs more often

-- Be less productive at work
+- Are less productive at work

-Get help tracking all your symptoms?
+Need help tracking all your symptoms?

 Simply share your email address and we’ll send you free tools and resources to help you identify, track, and better understand your symptoms—so you can begin to feel more confident about managing your lupus.